its-dave/strimzi-kafka-operator/EVENTSTREAMS.md

 - `brew log --oneline <package>` lists the commits to Homebrew that modify the package version.
 Copy the short commit id that has the message '<package>: update <version> bottle'
 - `brew unlink <package>` will remove the link to the newer version
 - `brew install https://raw.githubusercontent.com/Homebrew/homebrew-core/<short-commit>/Formula/<package>.rb`

+The `make` build is using GNU versions of `find` and `sed` utilities and is not compatible with the BSD versions available on Mac OS.
+When using Mac OS, you have to install the GNU versions of `find` and `sed`.
+When using `brew`, you can do `brew install gnu-sed findutils grep coreutils`.
+This command will install the GNU versions as `gcp`, `ggrep`, `gsed` and `gfind` and our `make` build will automatically pick them up and use them.

 #### Pip3 packages
 - operator-courier v2.1.7 [source repo](https://github.com/operator-framework/operator-courier)